syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 ## On-demand loading of child items

 You can load child items for the node in [Execute](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.command.execute?view=xamarin-forms#Xamarin_Forms_Command_Execute_System_Object_) method of `LoadOnDemandCommand`.
 Execute method will get called when user expands the tree node.
-In LoadOnDemandExecute method, you have can perform following operations,
+In `LoadOnDemand.Execute` method, you have can perform following operations,

 * Show or hide busy indicator in the place of expander by setting [TreeViewNode.ShowExpanderAnimation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~ShowExpanderAnimation.html) until the data fetched.
-* Once data fected, you can populate the child nodes by calling [TreeViewNode.PopulateChildNodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~PopulateChildNodes.html) method by passing the child items collection.
+* Once data fetched, you can populate the child nodes by calling [TreeViewNode.PopulateChildNodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~PopulateChildNodes.html) method by passing the child items collection.
 * When load on-demand command executes expanding operation will not be handled by `TreeView`.
 So, you have to set [TreeViewNode.IsExpanded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~IsExpanded.html) property to `true` to expand the tree node after populating child nodes.
 * You can skip population of child items again and again when every time the node expands, based on [TreeViewNode.ChildNodes](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~ChildNodes.html) count.